robertiagar/robertiagar.com/_posts/2015-09-02-pixelating-images-bitmap-performance-and-parallelization.md

 }
 ```

 Just by doing that you get a speed increase from 18-20 seconds to just 5 seconds.
 Now that's what I call fast.
 But we can go faster.
 Having a byte arrays means that different threads can access the array at the same time, so no thread locking is required.
-Thanks to the nice folks at Microsoft we have the [TPL - Task Parallel Library](http://blogs.msdn.com/b/pfxteam/).
+Thanks to the nice folks at Microsoft, we have the [TPL - Task Parallel Library](http://blogs.msdn.com/b/pfxteam/).
 The inner 2 `for's`, the ones that set the pixels colors, can be run in parallel:

 ```
 Parallel.For(xx, xx + pixelateSize, x =>